Wednesday, November 29, 2017

 - Oil the bottom and sides of an 8-inch or 9-inch pie plate or round pan.

-- Mix water, milk, butter, and egg in a large bowl with a wire whisk.
+- Mix water, milk, butter, egg, and maple syrup in a large bowl with a wire whisk.

 - In a separate bowl, combine the dry ingredients and whisk together.
 Add the dried berries and mix until they are all covered with the flours.